Review these 13 common reasons why investors reject startup pitches to improve your chances

 “Don’t optimize for conversion, optimize for revenue.” ~ Neil Patel

-Most of the time, the companies that come to Pressfarm for PR campaigns usually are newly launched companies.
-We usually encourage them to rake in some sales both for their bottom line and as social proof.
-Facebook and Google advertising is a good way to get lots of sales when you have just launched.
-When combined with a custom PR campaign from Pressfarm, your social media strategy can take your brand to the next level.
+Most of the time, the companies that come to Pressfarm for PR campaigns are newly launched.
+We encourage them to rake in some sales for their bottom line and as social proof.
+Facebook and Google advertising are good ways to get sales when you have just launched.
+Alongside a custom PR campaign from Pressfarm, your social media strategy can take your brand to the next level.

 6. Openness is lacking